 Well, the wonders of this church don’t end there.
 The Church of Santa Maria a Mare plays host to a museum, too: The Museum of Sacred Art.
 This museum is home to historical relief structures, statues, and the relics of St. Clement in the church’s crypt.

 Feel like staying nearby?
-Check into this gorgeous bed and breakfast, just a couple of blocks away.
+Check into this gorgeous bed and breakfast, just a few blocks away.

-See Related: 17 Fun & Best Things to do in Positano, Italy
+See Related: 17 Things to Do in Positano, Italy

 2. Tour the Castle of San Nicola de Thoro Plano